aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Benefits of Using Pre-Shared Keys

 Using pre-shared keys can avoid the need for public key operations.
 This is useful in performance-constrained environments with limited CPU power.
-PSKs may be more convenient from a key management point of view.
-If the system already has a mechanism for sharing secrets, that mechanism can be reused for TLS PSKs.
+PSKs may also be more convenient from a key management point of view: If the system already has a mechanism for sharing secrets, that mechanism can be reused for TLS PSKs.

 ### Security Considerations

 A PSK must not be shared between more than one server and one client.
 An entity that acts as both a server and a client should not use the same PSK for both roles.
-For more information refer: [Selfie: reflections on TLS 1.3 with PSK.](https://eprint.iacr.org/2019/347.pdf)
+For more information see: [Selfie: reflections on TLS 1.3 with PSK.](https://eprint.iacr.org/2019/347.pdf)

 ### Configuring External Pre-Shared Keys